 The basics are the first and the most critical part of our practice because they set the foundation of everything to come.
 Here we build the physical body using a series of simple exercises (called wai gong – external training).
 The simplicity provokes a confrontation with the unnecessary tension and weak links within our body.

 After time, the basic foundation of qualities is established and practitioners can start exploring more specific expressions of these basic qualities.
 Long term practitioners start to take on a style that is unique to them and so can each look very different to the outside viewer, but the underlying qualities are always present.

-– Coordination: Knowing where your body and joints are in space, being able to clearly feel which direction they are moving in and being able to move each part in harmony with the center are all capacities which are trained to develop the coordination as a whole.
+Learn to feel precisely where your body and joints are in space, being able to clearly feel which direction they are moving in and being able to move each part in harmony with the center.
+Coordination helps to calm a busy mind and create a strong link between the mind and the body.

-– Relaxation: All of the above qualities contribute to an increasingly more deeply relaxed experience of the body in general and also within expressions of power and strength.
-This is quite a magical feeling that is rarely seen in other methods of physical training, and obviously has huge implications in dealing with our hyper stressed modern world.
+All of the above qualities contribute to an increasingly more deeply relaxed experience of the body in general and also within expressions of power and strength.
+This is quite a magical feeling that I have rarely seen in other methods of physical training, and obviously has huge implications in dealing with our hyper stressed modern world.

 Dao Yin appears on the outside to look very much like pilates or yoga.
-The practice is done primarily lying on your back and learning to extend, roll and rotate using the power of the lower center and the strength of the back while learning to progressively reduce tension in the extremities, giving you a quality of movement that is both strong and soft.
+The practice is done primarily lying on your back and learning to extend your limbs, roll, and rotate using the strength of the lower center.
+As the center becomes stronger, you will be able to progressively reduce tension in the extremities, giving you a quality of movement that is both strong and soft.

-The practices of Dao Yin are some of the most effective for building the structure, training the weak links, and establishing the center.
+The practices of Dao Yin are some of the most effective for building the structure, training the weak links, and establishing the lower center.
 Being predominantly a lying practice done on a yoga mat, it keeps us in close contact with the ground, allowing us to align our backs and feel with increasing clarity the parts of ourselves that we don’t often get to look at.
 It is an excellent practice for calming a busy mind and dropping out of the chaos of thoughts into the solidity of the body.

 In Da Xuan we have 2 distinct aspects of martial arts training.
-The first is the usage of martial arts exercises to build qualities and develop ourselves (which is what I teach).
+The first is the usage of martial arts exercises to build qualities and develop ourselves, which is what I teach in this topic.
 The second aspect is the usage in the unpredictable chaos of a real conflict – this is a very specific kind of training which requires a regular confrontations with violence.
 It’s important to understand the distinction, be clear about it, and not go into a fantasy about what our training is doing.

 Even without going into violence, martial exercises are wonderful for training qualities in increasingly chaotic but controlled environments.
-Solo exercises can provide clarity for expressing qualities, and partner games like push hands allow us to test our qualities under more pressure and help us understand how to express the qualities even when the conditions are not ideal.
-The exercises can help us to understand how to better express ourselves and how to know our own limits.
+Solo exercises can provide clarity for expressing qualities, and partner games like push hands allow you to test your qualities under more pressure and help you understand how to express the qualities even when the conditions are not ideal.
+The exercises can help you to understand how to better express yourself and how to know your own limits.
 The internal martial arts are also, in and of themselves, beautiful arts to come to mastery of and great for developing internal power, grounding and much more.

-The martial arts exercises from the Da Xuan school draw from the basics of Tai Chi, Bagua, Xing Yi and Ziranmen.
+The martial arts exercises from the Da Xuan school draw from the basics of Tai Ji (aka Tai Chi), Bagua, Xing Yi and Ziranmen.

-– Feeling: We develop capacity to feel what is already there in more detail, whether it be the physical structures (our physical limits/skin, muscles, connective tissue, bones and eventually organs), our circulation or other subtle sensations.
-In the tradition we say tension blocks feeling, so we learn to relax deeply to feel more and more intricate details of what is going on within and around us.
+Training to develop capacity to feel what is already there in more detail, whether it be the physical structures (your physical limits/skin, muscles, connective tissue, bones and eventually organs), your circulation, or other subtle sensations.
+In the tradition we say tension blocks feeling, so you will learn to relax deeply to feel more and more intricate details of what is going on within and around you.

-– Grounding: This is the energetic counterpart of the physical grounding.
+This is the energetic counterpart of the physical grounding.
 We learn to drop our weight and feelings of circulation down into the ground while simultaneously extending high into the sky by letting go of tension.
 As this aspect of our internal training grows, more possibility for deeper work becomes available and ignites a general feeling of being very settled, solid and stable.
 It is said in the tradition that the trees with the deepest roots can grow the tallest!

 There is a very clear connection between breathing and emotions, particularly stress.
 Nothing brings a greater relaxation than breathing, and nothing brings more energy than breathing.
 It is at the center of everything we do in our practice and in our lives.

-We often want to start out with quite advanced exercises, when the truth is we need to first work on the critical basics: removing inhibition from the diaphragm and other related tissues, increasing the capacity of the lungs to be able to take a large and full breath, calming and slowing the breathing actions, finding rhythm in breathing and much more.
+People today often want to start out with quite advanced exercises, when the truth is you need to first work on the critical basics: removing inhibition and tension from the diaphragm and other related tissues, increasing the capacity of the lungs to be able to take a large and full breath, calming and slowing the breathing actions, finding a rhythm in breathing, and much more.
 Primordial breathing practices will train you to achieve all of this, with simple exercises that anyone can do anywhere.

-Internal alchemy (called nei dan – internal elixir) takes the foundation built in Primordial Breathing and refines it even further, condensing our energetic feeling and bringing us a real experience of circulation and each of our centers:
+Internal alchemy (called nei dan – internal elixir) takes the foundation built in Primordial Breathing and refines it even further, condensing your energetic feeling and bringing you a real experience of circulation and each of your centers:

-- The lower center, perfectly open and available from our birth until our death.
-Bringing our awareness to the lower center is the fundamental basis of the energy work, it is the source of our vitality, the “battery” of your body.
+- The lower center, which is perfectly open and available from your birth until your death.
+Bringing your awareness to the lower center is the fundamental basis of the energy work, it is the source of your vitality, the “battery” of your body.
 Practices involve ‘heating’ the center and bringing feeling to specific points along the spine (Governing Vessel) and front line (Conception Vessel).

-- The middle center, either open or closed depending on your personal history.
-Our relationship to our emotions and to other people directly depends on this middle center, and training with it allow us to release ourselves from the imbalances which tint your emotional perceptions, causing them to be over-inflated or suppressed.
+- The middle center, which is either open or closed depending on your personal history.
+Your relationship to your emotions and to other people directly depends on this middle center, and training with it allow you to release yourself from the imbalances which tint your emotional perceptions, causing them to be over-inflated or suppressed.

 - The upper center, which is closed by default and can only be opened with specific training.
 It allows a clear perception of the world and opens the practitioner to infinity, to the mysterious.